ab7/dotfiles/readme.md

     :PluginInstall

-YouComplete is disabled by default because of its many dependencies.
+YouCompleteMe is disabled by default because of its many dependencies.
 To install, uncomment `Plugin Valloric/YouCompleteMe` and consult the [documentation](//github.com/Valloric/YouCompleteMe) to set everything up.